noldono/tinySCPI/docs/Commands.md

         CORRection:HIGH [id] [frequency] [dB value]
-	    arguments: correction high [id # (between 0-19)] [frequency in Hz] [value in dB] Sets the low correction value in dB for the specified frequency to the ID.
+	    arguments: correction high [id # (between 0-19)] [frequency in Hz] [value in dB] Sets the high correction value in dB for the specified frequency to the ID.

 	CAPTure
 	    arguments: none